 Provisional budget reaction

-The council was told on Tuesday, October 10 that its annual funding would reduce by one per cent for the year 2018/19 - one of the poorest settlements in Wales.
+The council was told today (Wednesday, December 20) that its annual funding would increase by 2.8% for the year 2024/25 - less than the 3.1% Welsh average increase.

 Cllr David Thomas, Cabinet Member for Finance and Corporate Transformation said: "The council knew that this local government settlement was going to be challenging and today's announcement has confirmed this.

 "The council is facing severe financial pressures for financial year 2024-25 and for the foreseeable future, pressures that will dominate the way we deliver services for many years to come.

 "It is inevitable that these pressures will change the way we operate, the council we have today will not be affordable in the future.
 We must adapt if we are to survive and part of planning for the future is listening to the people of Powys.

 "Powys is not alone facing a bleak financial future, local government throughout Wales is facing the same severe pressures.
 The Welsh Local Government Association has said that councils in Wales will be facing an estimated funding shortfall of £432m.